sofineo/FSWD-capstone-project/README.md

 ### Prerequisites
 - Node.js (v14 or above recommended)
 - npm (for managing backend dependencies)
-- npnm (for managing frontend dependencies with React+Vite)
+- pnpm (for managing frontend dependencies with React+Vite)

 ### Repository Setup
 Clone the repository to your local machine: